Education under attack: 90 countries pledge to make schools safe for children

-"Concrete steps are required across all government ministries to enshrine the safety and civilian nature of schools and to take steps to reduce attacks by avoiding military and political use of school buildings," said Anthony Neal, NRC's Advocacy Manager in Afghanistan.
+“Concrete steps are required across all government ministries to enshrine the safety and civilian nature of schools and to take steps to reduce attacks by avoiding military and political use of school buildings,” said NRC’s Advocacy Manager in Afghanistan.

 In Yemen, the five-year conflict has left over 2,000 schools not being used due to damage or occupation by armed groups – and more than two million children out of school.

 War Child’s new report Being Kept Behind showed some children are so unable to cope with the stress of war they’ve developed dependencies on substances including tobacco and the drug khat.
 Many are exhibiting behaviours associated with mental health conditions.

 The charity’s director for Yemen, Mona Saleh, said “children are having their futures stolen by being denied access to education”.

 What’s the picture for military use of schools?